 Training the Next Generation of Technicians

-In conclusion, demand for NDE/NDT technicians is rapidly growing.
+In conclusion, the demand for NDE/NDT technicians is rapidly growing.
 Concentrated curriculums are enabling the workforce to obtain quality education and training at an expedited pace with very high placement rates and quick returns on educational investments.
 Offering a vast range of field applications, professions in NDE/NDT are abundant and allow for career flexibility.